yamin-shihab/study-notes/grade-8/science.md

         + The Archimedes's principle states that the buoyant force exerted upon an object is equal to the weight of the fluid displaced when the object is submerged.
 + Pressure is a specific amount of force covered over a specific area.
 It's measured in pascals (named after a smart guy).
 + One pascal is equal to one newton per square meter, and therefore pressure can be calculated with the formula P = F/A.
-    + Gasses are said to be compressible, because their particles can be pushed somewhat closer together while remaining a gas.
+    + Gases are said to be compressible, because their particles can be pushed somewhat closer together while remaining a gas.
     + Solids and liquids are said to be incompressible, because their particles can't be pushed closer together while remaining a solid or liquid.
     + Compression is commonly used in some areas due to its useful property of being able to exert a force back. (car airbags, some running shoes, tires, grass in a field)
     + The Earth's atmosphere exerts pressure too; it's just that we're really used to it.
 That's why if you go really high up in a mountain or plane, you feel more sensitive to pressure change.